 Consents and Licences:

-Activities between mean high-water spring tide and the territorial limit (including estuaries, rivers and channels where water flows at mean high water spring tide) are subject to requirements for a Marine Licence from Marine Scotland.
+Activities between mean high-water spring tide and the territorial limit (including estuaries, rivers and channels where water flows at mean high water spring tide) are subject to requirements for a Marine Licence from the Marine Directorate.
 Activities which require a marine licence including removal or deposition of materials in the intertidal or sub-tidal area http://www.gov.scot/Topics/marine/Licensing/marine Certain exemptions exist for the need for a Marine Licence.
 More information on this can be found at https://www.gov.uk/government/publications/marine-licensing-exempted-activities/marine-licensing-exempted-activities

 Consent from NatureScot may be needed for certain activities on Sites of Special Scientific Interest (SSSIs) if these are not already included within any planning permission or statutory licence.
 NatureScot should be consulted for their formal advice on impacts to SSSIs as part of the consultation progress for planning permission or granting of a statutory licence.